2010 New England Patriots season: AFC Divisional Playoffs vs. (6) New York Jets

 After the kickoff, New England drove to the Jets 34-yard line with an 8-minute drive, but then faced fourth down and 13.
 Rather than risk a 52-yard field goal attempt, they attempted to get the first down, but Branch dropped a pass from Brady and the Patriots turned the ball over.
 New England's defense then made a key defensive stand, forcing a quick three-and-out, and Julian Edelman returned Steve Weatherford's punt 41 yards to the New York 43-yard line before being tackled by Weatherford himself.
 Brady then led New England to the 17-yard line where Graham made his second field goal to cut their deficit to 7 points.
 However, Jets defensive back Antonio Cromartie recovered Graham's onside kick attempt and returned it 23 yards to the Patriots 20-yard line.
 Then Shonn Greene scored with a 20-yard run on the next play, making the score 28–14 with 1:12 left in the game.

 Brandon Tate returned the ensuing kickoff 23 yards to the 41-yard line, sparking a 59-yard scoring drive that ended with Brady's 13-yard touchdown pass to Branch with 24 seconds left.
 But Graham's second attempt at an onside kick also failed, ending any chance of a miracle comeback.

 Brady finished the game 29 of 45 for 299 yards and two touchdowns, with 1 interception.
 Cotchery had 5 receptions for 96 yards Harris had 9 tackles, 3 assists, and an interception, while Ellis added 5 tackles and two sacks.
 With this win, the Jets advanced to their second consecutive AFC championship game in Sanchez' first two years as a starter.

+With the loss, the Patriots season ended as a one and done team for the second straight year.
+However, this would be both, the last time the Patriots lost to the Jets at home until 2023, and the last time they failed to make it to the AFC Championship until 2019.
+Also, as of 2025, this remains the last time New England lost in the Divisional round.